cert-manager/website/content/docs/usage/certificate.md

 ### Creating Certificate With Name Constraints

-Root or Intermediate CA certificates can have NameConstraints.
+Root or Intermediate CA certificates can have name constraints.
 Name constraints indicates a name space within which all subject names in subsequent certificates in a certification path MUST be located.
 Checkout https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.10 for more details on this.

 <div className="warning">